A. K. Antony: Other positions

 He held the post of Chairman of the Indian Statistical Institute in Kolkata (2012 to 2014), President of the Institute for Defence Studies and Analyses and Chancellor of Defence Institute of Advanced Technology (2006 to 2014).

 Political party role

 In the Manmohan Singh Cabinet, Antony was the senior member of the Cabinet Committees on Accommodation, Economic Affairs, Parliamentary Affairs, Political Affairs, and Security.

 He is considered as political guru of Rahul Gandhi.

 Antony's political skills and long experience in government have also led him to heading a large number of committees of Ministers in the government, a device that has been employed to obtain consensus within the members of the governing coalition on contentious issues.

 Issues

+Emergency

+Antony highly critical speech at the AICC session in Guwahati, 1976 during the Emergency that played a pivotal role in Indira Gandhi’s change of mind—eventually leading her to lift the Emergency and call for elections.